NoroffFEU/programming-foundations-ca-alexvedt/README.md

 ignition (Function), a function to start and stop the bus.

-I will continue making the project working in for the end-user, and this is not complete yet, therefore do not mind the html and css.
+I will continue making the project working in for the end-user, and this is not complete yet, therefore do not mind the html and css..